 Nearby on the island, Carolina Beach offers an authentic North Carolina beach experience from the past with a fun, family-friendly spin for today.
 With a scenic boardwalk, a state park, miles of pristine beach and one-of-a-kind events, there's something for everyone.

-Find these things to do: the Carolina Beach Fishing Pier filled with kids and old-timers alike angling for their first big one; the Boardwalk, perfect for evening strolls, dining, ice cream cones and miniature golf; and Carolina Lake Beach Park with its picnic tables and walking trail all near the action.
+Find these things to do: Hike through miles of maritime forest trails, explore the waterways with an eco-guided kayak tour or cast a line at Carolina Beach State Park; the Boardwalk, perfect for evening strolls, dining, ice cream cones and miniature golf; and Carolina Lake Beach Park with its picnic tables and walking trail all near the action.

-In addition to its nostalgic charm, Carolina Beach also boasts an active charter boat basin - home to offshore fishing excursions - a state park full of coastal vegetation (think Venus Flytrap!), locally-owned restaurants, and shopping for everything from sunglasses to surfboards to area souvenirs.
+In addition to its nostalgic charm, Carolina Beach also boasts an active charter boat basin - home to offshore fishing excursions, locally-owned restaurants, and shopping for everything from sunglasses to surfboards to area souvenirs.